harshag3036/personal_frontend/src/ui/docs/integration-guide.md

 4. **Use Semantic Components**: Use semantic components like `Text` instead of raw HTML elements.
 5. **Use Responsive Design**: Use responsive props like `columns` in `Grid` to create responsive layouts.
 6. **Use Accessibility**: Ensure your components are accessible by using semantic HTML and ARIA attributes.
+7. **Prioritize Community Components**: Focus on integrating the UI library with community components first.
+8. **Maintain Consistency**: Use the same patterns and components across the application.
+9. **Document Integration**: Document how components are integrated for future reference.
+10. **Test Thoroughly**: Test integrated components thoroughly to ensure they work as expected.

 ## Examples